marcmengel/data_dispatcher/docs/ui.rst

 another worker to allocate.
 Make sure the specified interval is long enough to avoid processing of the same file by multiple workers.

-The "dd project create" command prints information about the created project in 3 different formats, depending on the value of the ``-p`` option:
+The "ddisp project create" command prints information about the created project in 3 different formats, depending on the value of the ``-p`` option:

     .. code-block:: shell